Legal Paternity after Sperm Donation

-The Human Fertilisation and Embryology Act 2008 sets out who under English law the legal parents of a child are which is born after sperm donation or artificial insemination or other fertility treatment.
+The Human Fertilisation and Embryology Act 2008 sets out who under English law are the legal parents of a child which is born after sperm donation or artificial insemination or other fertility treatment.
 This page has free information about the law which came into force on 6 April 2009.
-As far as opposite-sex married and unmarried couples are concerned there is no substantive change between the current law and the old law as it was under the Human Fertilisation and Embryology Act 1991.
+For opposite-sex married and unmarried couples there was no substantive change between the current law and the law under the Human Fertilisation and Embryology Act 1991.

-The mother who gives birth to the child is always the mother of the child.
+The woman who gives birth to the child is always the legal mother of the child.

-Whether the biological father is legally the father of the child and whether the mother’s male or female partner counts as the other parent of the child, depends on the following:
+Whether the biological (genetic) father is legally the father of the child or whether the mother’s male or female partner counts as the other parent of the child, depends on the following:

 Some women feel uncomfortable with not knowing who the sperm donor is, others may have found that a clinic will not treat them and others may find the costs daunting.
 A self-insemination kit can be bought by mail-order and the arrangement is quick and easy.
 There is no law in the UK against doing it yourself.